fhossfel/thoughtgang-charts/charts/jenkins-ssh-slave/latest/README.md

 ## Configuration

-The following table lists the configurable parameters of the WordPress chart and their default values.
+The following table lists the configurable parameters of the Jenkins SSH Slave chart and their default values.

 | Parameter                            | Description                                | Default                                                    |
 | ------------------------------------ | ------------------------------------------ | ---------------------------------------------------------- |